OWASP/www-chapter-university-of-washington/index.md

 UW OWASP Chapter meetings are posted on our meetup!
 [Meetup Group](https://www.meetup.com/owasp-university-of-washington-meetup-group/)

+{% include chapter_events.html group=page.meetup-group %}

+Our meetings are open to the public, and you do not need to be a member to attend.
+Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.

 ## Benefits of Attending Meetings
 + Information Security Knowledge sharing
 + Networking